Skip to content

 दिव्या भारतीDivya BhartiDivya Om Prakash BhartiDivya Bharati

 Divya Bharti is an Indian actor, best known for Tamil cinema.
 Divya Bharti began their career in 1985 and has been a prominent figure in the industry for over 41 years.
-With 30 credits to their name and an average audience rating of 6.3, Divya Bharti remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Divya Bharti remains one of the most prolific and celebrated talents in the industry.
 Divya Bharti is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Born